 Unfortunately, many elderly people are reluctant to get a cat because of the fear that, should they pass away first, their cat may be left on its own with no one to care for it.
 The Cat Guardians service means that older cat owners, like Elsa’s, can experience all the benefits of owning a cat, with the knowledge that they have made a plan in place for their cat’s future.Read more about the benefits of cat ownership

 Cat Guardians is a free service, however many people who register with the service also choose to remember Cats Protection in their will, as a result of the time and effort we are willing to exert to secure the welfare of their cats.
-These gifts are vital to us, as more than half of the work we do to help cats and kittens throughout the UK is funded by this incredible generosity.
+These gifts are vital to us, as almost half of the work we do to help cats and kittens throughout the UK is funded by this incredible generosity.
 You can find out more about how a gift in your will could make a difference to the lives of cats and kittens in the future in our Gifts in wills section.

 If you have any other questions or if there is anything we can help you with, please don’t hesitate to get in touch with one of our team on 01825 741 291, email firstname.lastname@example.org or write to: